cloudspeech/houdini-talk/short-essay.md

 customElements.define("trans-late", TransLate);

 ```
-28 lines of easy-to-understand JavaScript for Houdini's trick are enough here.
+Yes, that's all!
+28 lines of easy-to-understand JavaScript for
+Houdini's trick are enough here.

+Did you notice something?

+A new twist of Houdini's trick, the self-vanishing web component!

+At the end, trans-dash-late _replaces_ itself _with_ the text itself.

+The trick is to keep a pointer to that text node before you vanish.

+Then, when the page language changes, we just update all the nodes,
+and bingo &mdash; no page reloads!

+The take-home message is this:

+You are in full control of your web component's behaviour, how cool is that!

 ### 5. Server-Side Rendering for the Enterprise